Nikhil-Manglore/valkey/PR2516_Analysis.md

 - **createEmbeddedStringObjectWithKeyAndExpire** replaces simpler creation paths with more complex logic.

-- **IO-thread free/unref paths** now pick up additional helper/accessor costs, which becomes visible under pipelined workloads.
+- **IO-thread free** now pick up additional helper/accessor costs, which becomes visible under pipelined workloads.

-- **IO-thread top-level overhead** also rises slightly, consistent with changed batching/scheduling behavior under backpressure.
+- **IO-thread top-level overhead** also rises slightly, consistent with changed batching/scheduling behavior under pressure.

 Overall, the regression seems to be from the cumulative cost of the abstraction layer.
-Direct field access that was previously a single load is now routed through helper functions and additional checks across many hot call sites.
+Direct field access that was previously a single load is now routed through new helper functions and additional checks (if statements) across many hot call sites.
 The CPU is executing more instructions to do the same logical operation, and at high throughput where the CPU is the bottleneck, we will see fewer requests per second.

 ---